 "I see."

 Atem thought for a moment.
 Sunday.
-A day the market was closed.
+The day the markets are closed.

 Seto set down his coffee cup.